What is a credit card cash advance?

 A credit card cash advance is a withdrawal of cash from your credit card account.
 Essentially, you’re borrowing against your credit card to put cash in your pocket.
 However, there are costs to taking a credit card cash advance and, in some cases, limits on the amount you can withdraw.

-Here, Better Money Habits®asks Bank of America’s Jason Gaughan, SVP, Consumer Card Products, about the key considerations of a credit card cash advance.
+Here, Better Money Habits®asks Lora Monfared, Managing Director, Consumer Card Products at Bank of America, about the key considerations of a credit card cash advance.

 How does a cash advance work?